charlesarmitage/PottyPottyPotty/README.md

       - I discovered this referred to javac - 51 => Java 7, 50 => Java 6.
 I had previously set java 7 to be the default with 'sudo update-alternatives --config java' but this only set 'java'.
 To set 'javac' you have to 'sudo update-alternatives --config javac' and select a Java 7 compiler (I chose the OpenJDK to match the Java runtime environment).
 I also did 'rm -rf platforms/android ; cordova add platform android' to force it to recompile everything afresh.
     - App appears to build but I still cannot find it on the emulator.
         - After manually installing it with 'adb install <apk>' the app now starts when running 'gulp --run android'

-## Status

-What can this app currently do?
-The build instructions are fine for a quick start, perhaps this section could contain more details about the available tasks and the options for running the app.

-- Find out all available gulp tasks
- - `gulp -T

-## Done

-Completed tasks